Bill Campbell (rugby union): Career

-After touring the United Kingdom with Australian Universities in 1984, William Campbell made his debut upon his return for both the Queensland Reds and Australian Wallabies.
-Campbell's debut for Queensland was the start of the 'tall-timber era', according to Ian Diehm in Red, Red, Red when the state side was blessed with a number of tall back row forwards.
-At 202 cm and weighing in at 118 kilograms, Campbell had a gift making him an impressive athlete.
-Following his impressive performances for Queensland, Campbell was selected to make his international debut against Fiji in Suva the same year as a member of the 1984 Grand Slam Wallaby touring side.
+After touring the United Kingdom with Australian Universities in 1984, William Campbell made his debut upon his return for both Queensland and the Wallabies.
+Campbell's debut for Queensland was the start of the 'tall-timber era', according to Ian Diehm in Red, Red, Red', when the state side had a number of tall forwards.
+Campbell was 202 cm and weighing in at 118 kilograms, Campbell.
+Following impressive performances for Queensland, Campbell was selected to make his international debut against Fiji in Suva the same year as a member of the 1984 Grand Slam Wallaby touring side.
 The Wallabies won the match 16 to 3.
 Campbell did not join the Wallabies again until 1986 when he played against Italy in Ballymore.
 He then went on to play against France and Argentina for both Queensland and the Wallabies in the same season.
-The tour by Argentina was only the second visit to Australia by the Pumas since 1983 and once again the athletic and tall Campbell stamped his authority on the line-outs in all of these matches.

-During the same year, coach Alan Jones took the Wallabies into the Bledisloe Cup series following his mantra "KISS" – Keep It Simple Stupid.
+During the same year, coach Alan Jones took the Wallabies into the Bledisloe Cup series.
 The Wallabies won the first Test match 13 to 12, the All Blacks won the second Test Match 13 to 12, with the Wallabies coming out on top after the third Test match, winning 22 to 9.
-This marked the first time the Australian Wallabies won the Bledisloe Cup on Kiwi soil since 1949.
+This marked the first time the Wallabies won the Bledisloe Cup in New Zealand since 1949.
 The coach presented an inscribed photograph of Campbell, reaching for the ball in a line-out, thanking him for playing 'such a big role in our Bledisloe Cup victory'.

-In 1987 Campbell was vice-captain of the Wallabies against South Korea, England, the US, and Japan. the Wallabies won all their pool matches and progressed to the quarter finals against Ireland at Waratah Stadium on 7 June.
+In 1987 Campbell was vice-captain of the Wallabies against South Korea, England, the US, and Japan. the Wallabies won all their pool matches and progressed to the quarter-finals against Ireland at Waratah Stadium on 7 June.
 The teaming of Campbell and Cutler once again achieved complete dominance at the line-outs and the pair were described as line-out gurus by Maxwell Howell.
-After winning the first three line-outs against France in the Semi-final, Campbell was sent off after suffering ligament damage.
+After winning the first three line-outs against France in the semi-final, Campbell was substituted after suffering ligament damage.
 Australia lost to France 30 to 24.

 In 1989, the British Lions toured Australia and Campbell was selected as captain of the Queensland side and vice-captain of the Wallabies.
 He played all three Tests against the Lions but the visitors took the series 2–1.

-Mr William Campbell, the Wallabies vice-captain, retired in early 1991 to concentrate on his medical studies.
-Despite the lure of revenge he chose not to be a member of the 1991 Wallabies who would eventually hoist the William Webb Ellis trophy for the first time following victory of England at Twickenham.
-Instead, Campbell sat his surgical primary the day after the Wallabies won the World Cup, determined to pass.
+Campbell retired in early 1991 to concentrate on his medical studies.
+He sat his surgical primary the day after the Wallabies won the 1991 World Cup.